ShellGibson/offsec-bible/Basics.md

 ## Basics

+### AD DS Data Store

+-   Contains the NTDS.dit - a database that contains all of the information of an Active Directory domain controller as well as password hashes for domain users
+-   Stored by default in %SystemRoot%\NTDS
+-   accessible only by the domain controller

 ### User Types

 -   Domain Admins - This is the big boss: they control the domains and are the only ones with access to the domain controller.